There are many treatment options for

 Radiotherapy is a local treatment that targets a specific area where the cancer is.
 It’s often used in

-Courses are usually short—sometimes a single session or a few treatments over 1–2 weeks—and many people notice pain relief within days to a couple of weeks.
+Courses are usually short.
+Sometimes a single session or a few treatments over 1–2 weeks.
+Many people notice pain relief within days to a couple of weeks.

-For small, well‑defined areas (for example, some brain or spine lesions), your team may discuss stereotactic radiotherapy, which delivers a high dose precisely and can be used alongside systemic therapy when appropriate.
+For small, well‑defined areas (for example, some brain or spine lesions), your team may discuss stereotactic radiotherapy.
+This delivers a high dose precisely and can be used alongside systemic therapy when appropriate.

-Side‑effects depend on which part of the body is treated (e.g., tiredness, skin changes, nausea for some sites) and your team will explain what to expect and how to manage them.
+Side‑effects depend on which part of the body is treated (e.g. tiredness, skin changes, nausea for some sites).
+Your team will explain what to expect and how to manage them.

-However, other types of surgery may still be considered when it can solve a specific problem, for example:
+However, other types of surgery may still be considered to solve a specific problem for example:

 Bottom line: Surgery in MBC is targeted for symptom relief or structural safety, and decisions are made case by case.